 You will find this feature under your General Settings too.

 In terms of shared server, leaving this option disabled is the best.
 Object caching is the process that leads to resource-intensiveness and end ups slowing down the site.
-The exact opposite of what you want to accomplish with the plugin.
+The exact opposite of what you want to accomplish with the plugin free music download mp3 for free.

 After configuring your settings, you will notice improvements in your load times immediately.
 As per W3 Total Cache users, there have been 10x improvements in Google PageSpeed results, and up to 80% in bandwidth savings after complete configuration of the plugin.